shardasajal4-wq/Fake_News_Detection_Local_Website/README.md

 # 📜 License

-This project is developed for academic and research purposes.
+This project is developed for academic and research purposes only.